The following is an overview of OSHA’s approach to Coronavirus Disease (COVID-19).

 This list is a sample of what may be done to prevent the spread of COVID-19 within your organization.
 Please see OSHA’s Guidance Document on Preparing Workplaces for COVID-19 (#OSHA 3990-03) or CDC’s COVID-19 webpage for additional information and detailed guidance for developing your pandemic plan.

-Is there a federal OSHA standard which specifically addresses COVID-19?
+Is there a federal OSHA standard that specifically addresses COVID-19?

 There is no specific OSHA standard covering COVID-19.
 However, some other OSHA regulations may apply to help prevent occupational exposure to COVID-19.
 The three most relevant standards are the Personal Protective Equipment (PPE) standard (in general industry, 29 CFR 1910 Subpart I), the Respiratory Protection standard (29 CFR 1910.134) and the General Duty Clause, Section 5(a)(1) which requires employers to furnish to each worker “employment and a place of employment, which are free from recognized hazards that are causing or are likely to cause death or serious physical harm.”